qianmingduowan/A-Multi-dimensional-Multi-grained-Residual-Forest/README.md

 if you used our work or code, please google our work and cite:
 @article{weng2020land,
-  title={Land Use/Land Cover Recognition in Arid Zone Using A Multi-dimensional Multi-grained Residual Forest☆}, author={Weng, Liguo and Qian, Ming and Xia, Min and Xu, Yiqing and Li, Chunzheng}, journal={Computers \& Geosciences}, pages={104557}, year={2020}, publisher={Elsevier}
+  title={Land use/land cover recognition in arid zone using A multi-dimensional multi-grained residual Forest☆}, author={Weng, Liguo and Qian, Ming and Xia, Min and Xu, Yiqing and Li, Chunzheng}, journal={Computers \& Geosciences}, volume={144}, pages={104557}, year={2020}, publisher={Elsevier}